danielearwicker/immuto/docs-src/README.md

 The challenge with Redux is composition.
 In a large application, how do you break it down into small composable pieces?
 And how do you fit them back together again?

 Immuto solves this problem, and does so with absolute static type-safety.
-Read on to find out how...
+[Read on to find out how...](getting_started/README.md)

-The name *Immuto* sounds like a magic spell to make your app immutable.
+<sub>The name *Immuto* sounds like a magic spell to make your app immutable.
 But really it's the Latin verb *to change*.
-Which is what this package is really about: changing things without changing them.
+Which is what this package is really about: changing things without changing them.</sub>